wernsey/rengine/README.md

 Rengine also includes a 2D level editor for editing maps.

-The home of Rengine is at https://github.com/wernsey/rengine
+* The home of Rengine is at https://github.com/wernsey/rengine
+* Documentation can be found on the [Rengine wiki](https://github.com/wernsey/rengine/wiki) page on GitHub.

 # Technical